24/7 IT Support Denver: Help Desk and Escalation Planning

 Hours of Operation

-24/7 help desk support is the gold standard, but not every Denver business needs it.
-If your team works standard business hours and doesn't have critical systems that run overnight, extended hours (7 AM to 7 PM) might be sufficient.
-However, if you have employees who work evenings, weekends, or across time zones, 24/7 support is essential.
+24/7 help desk support should be scoped carefully because not every Denver business needs the same level of coverage.
+If your team works standard business hours and does not have critical systems running overnight, extended-hours support or monitored escalation may be sufficient.
+If employees work evenings, weekends, or across time zones, define the managed support path before there is an emergency.

 Make sure you understand how after-hours support works.
 Some providers have live technicians available around the clock, while others use an answering service that pages an on-call technician.
 The difference in response time can be significant.